Validark/validark.github.io/src/content/posts/interleaved-vectors-on-arm/index.md

 Initially, I believed we could only do algorithms on interleaved vectors where order didn't change.
 However, while working on the UTF8 validator for my [Accelerated-Zig-Parser](https://github.com/Validark/Accelerated-Zig-Parser), I realized we can emulate element shifts in interleaved space.

-Let's say we have a vector where each byte contains its own index, then shift the elements right by one, shifting in `-1`.
+Let's say we have a vector where each byte contains its own index.
+Next, we shift the elements right by one, shifting in `-1`.
 On normal vectors, this looks like so (only showing first 16 bytes of the vector due to space constraints):

 ![](shift-interleaved-dark.svg)

-This is useful for UTF8 validation because we want to match up the first, second, third, and fourth bytes of a UTF8 codepoint.
-Hence if we do two more such shifts, shifting in `-2`, and `-3`, we can line up our vectors like so:
+This aligns the bytes such that each pair of contiguous bytes is now aligned column-wise.
+This allows us to validate 2-byte UTF8 codepoints efficiently.
+To properly validate 3 and 4 byte codepoints, we will need to do two more such shifts, shifting in `-2`, and `-3`:

 ![](shift-interleaved-2-dark.svg)

-From top to bottom, I will refer to the vectors as `prev0`, `prev1`, `prev2`, and `prev3`.
+In this article, I will refer to the main vectors as `prev0` (the top vector in the previous diagram), and the vectors containing the previous bytes, relative to `prev0`, as `prev1`, `prev2`, and `prev3`.

-With the way these four vectors are aligned, we can match the 4th byte of a 4-byte sequence in `prev0`, the 3rd byte in `prev1`, the 2nd byte in `prev2`, and the 1st byte in `prev3`.
+For UTF8 validation, we can match the 4th byte of a 4-byte sequence in `prev0`, the 3rd byte in `prev1`, the 2nd byte in `prev2`, and the 1st byte in `prev3` (because the byte-order increases by 1 as we move up a column).

-Now, looking again at the interleaved vectors given by `ld4`, think about how we might find the relative `prev1`, `prev2`, and `prev3` of each of the following vectors:
+Now, looking again at the interleaved vectors given by `ld4`, think about how we might find the relative `prev1`, `prev2`, and `prev3` of each of the following vectors (each one is a `prev0`):

 ![](./interleaved-vector-dark.svg)

-Here is the `prev1` for each of the `prev0` vectors above:
+Here are the `prev1` vectors relative to each of the vectors above:

 ![](./interleaved-vector-2-dark.svg)

-Hopefully it is obvious that all we did is subtract one from each index.
-As you can see, the lower 3 vectors we already had!
+Hopefully it is obvious that all we did is subtract one from each index from the perspective of byte-order.
+As you can see, the lower 3 vectors were already created by `ld4`!
 It's only the uppermost vector which needs to be computed, by shifting in `-1` to the vector that starts with `3`, `7`, `11`, `15`, etc.

 That means we can get the semantics of a 64-byte shift by 1 by only shifting a single 16-byte vector!